samodom/UIKitSwagger/README.md

 > In the source code and this documentation, the following type alias is used:
 `typealias Constraint = NSLayoutConstraint`

+> `AutoLayoutAttributedItem` represents a pair consisting of an Auto Layout item (view or view controller) and an `NSLayoutAttribute`

 ### Constraint Search

 Don't clutter your view controller code trying to find a particular constraint to remove!
 Finding constraints is much easier with these methods: